 In the last post, I shared how we picked an unknown variety of apples from our neighbor’s tree and identified them with the help of Orange Pippin, an all-things-apple website.

-Well, the next thing I did was to make an old-fashioned cinnamon-y apple butter!
+The next thing I did was to make an old-fashioned cinnamon-y apple butter!

+This recipe is so simple, but the secret is fresh, tart (baking) apples, not the sweeter, eating out-of-hand kind.
 Also, you could probably put it into a crock pot by doubling or tripling the recipe and adding extra liquid to go overnight on low.